muthuram06/smart-expense-tracker-api/AI_NOTES.md

 # AI Usage Notes

-## AI Tools Used
+## AI Assistance

-ChatGPT was used during development to:
+AI tools (ChatGPT) were used as a development assistant for selected tasks during implementation, including:

-- Generate the initial Spring Boot project structure.
+- Clarifying Spring Boot concepts and project structure.
-- Create DTO classes.
+- Assisting with DTO and service layer implementation.
-- Generate Repository, Service, and Controller boilerplate.
-- Suggest validation annotations.
+- Suggesting improvements for repository and controller methods.
-- Help debug Maven and Java version issues.
+- Helping troubleshoot Maven build issues and Java version configuration.
-- Provide REST API examples for Postman testing.
+- Providing example API requests for Postman testing.
+- Reviewing code and suggesting refactoring where appropriate.

 ---

-## Verification Performed
+## Verification and Implementation

-Every generated code snippet was manually reviewed before integration.
+All code was reviewed, integrated, and tested manually.

-The following were verified manually:
+The following were completed and verified during development:

-- Project compiles successfully.
-- All endpoints return expected responses.
-- Repository correctly stores data in expenses.json.
-- Validation works for required fields.
-- Summary calculation is accurate.
-- Category filtering works.
-- Delete endpoint removes the correct expense.
+- Implemented the application architecture.
+- Fixed compilation and dependency issues.
+- Verified all REST API endpoints using Postman.
+- Confirmed JSON data is stored and retrieved correctly.
+- Verified expense summary calculations.
+- Tested category filtering functionality.
+- Verified delete functionality.
+- Successfully built the project using Maven (`mvn clean install`).

 ---

-## Modifications Made
+## Manual Changes

-Several AI-generated snippets were modified during implementation.

-Examples include:

-- Fixed constructor injection.
-- Corrected package structure.
-- Improved JSON storage logic.
+During development, several AI suggestions were modified or adapted to fit the project requirements, including:

-- Adjusted repository methods.
+- Adjusted repository implementation for JSON file storage.
-- Fixed Service layer implementation.
+- Refined service layer business logic.
-- Corrected Controller mappings.
+- Corrected controller request mappings.
+- Fixed constructor injection and project structure.
+- Improved error handling and validation.
+- Adapted generated examples to match the assignment requirements.

 ---

 ## AI Suggestions Not Used

-Some AI suggestions were intentionally not implemented:
+The following suggestions were intentionally not implemented because they were outside the scope of the assignment:

-- Database integration using MySQL/PostgreSQL.
+- Database integration (MySQL/PostgreSQL)
-- JPA Repository implementation.
+- Spring Data JPA Repository
-- Lombok annotations.
+- Lombok annotations
-- Swagger/OpenAPI documentation.
+- Swagger/OpenAPI documentation

-The assignment required lightweight JSON file storage, so these suggestions were not applicable.
+The assignment specifically required a lightweight JSON file-based storage approach, so these features were not included.